HarmonicLabs/ts-best-practices/optimizations/README.md

     constructor()
     {
+        // for get and set to work as intended
-        const thingScope: ThingScope = { _thing: 0 };
+        // they must bind to THE SAME object const thingScope: ThingScope = { _thing: 0 };

         Object.defineProperty(
             this, "thing", {
-                // this is a closure
-                get: getThing.bind( thingScope ),
+                get: getThing.bind( thingScope ), // bind to SAME object
-                // this is a closure
-                set: setThing.bind( thingScope ),
+                set: setThing.bind( thingScope ), // bind to SAME object
                 enumerable: true,
                 configurable: false
             }